jejacks0n/teaspoon/README.md

 ## Usage

-Teabag uses the Rails asset pipeline to serve your files, so you're free to use things like CoffeeScript in addition to Javascript.
-This simplifies the fixtures as well and lets you do some pretty awesome things like use builder, hamlc, rabl, etc. for your fixtures.
+Teabag uses the Rails asset pipeline to serve files which means you're free to use things like CoffeeScript.
+This simplifies the fixtures as well and lets you do some pretty awesome things like use builder, hamlc, rabl, etc.

 If you want a more visual experience you can browse to the specs in the browser, or use the rake task to run them on the command line.
-Teabag uses PhantomJS to run your specs headless via the console.
+Teabag uses PhantomJS to run your specs headless.

 ### Browser